The EIA is working to increase the visibility of the events industry and ensure the events industry is counted.

 How do we do it?
 Constant contact with government departments including Department for Business and Trade; Department for Levelling Up, Housing and Communities (DLUHC); Department for International Trade (DIT); the Secretary of State for Digital, Culture, Media and Sport (DCMS) and the Chancellor of the Exchequer.

-The EIA works to ensure that the interests of UK business events are effectively represented, understood and communicated to Government across the five pillars of
+The EIA works to ensure that the interests of UK business events are effectively represented, understood and communicated to Government across the pillars of

 The world's meeting place